belousa/tank-chassis/README.md

 As you can see, there are 3 spacers coming up from the bottom of the chassis: ![chassis](images/chassis.jpg).

-I had to figure out the layout of the spacers and how they relate to the resto of the tank.
+I had to figure out the layout of the spacers and how they relate to the rest of the tank.

 ## Solution